Breckenridge Welcome Center Museum

 What to expect

-This house museum contains lots of information to read and great exhibits to explore.
-It is a fully self-guided space, but if a BHA staff member is present at the back desk, they can help answer questions.
+This museum includes interpretive exhibits, the interactive Time is a River display, the user-driven movie theater and a free virtual reality experience available during select times.
+It is a fully self-guided space.
 You can breeze through the museum in 15 minutes or spend an hour or so really soaking it in.
 Click here for more FAQs.
 The museum is FREE to visit with a $5 suggested donation.

 What guests say